jana-alam/edu-hub-care/README.md

 # Eduhub online courses

--link

--This project is made for selling online courses related to computer & IT.

 - This website is Single Page Application
+- You can sell online courses here
+- No page will be loading when you navigate from one page to another

 ## There are 04 main pages